 Image showing the filters from the previously shown examples.
 A HEPA-type filter (Holmes air purifier, left) and a true HEPA filter (GermGuardian, right) look extremely similar.
-In most cases you won’t be able to visually tell the differences.
+In most cases, you can’t tell the difference just by looking.
 You’ll need to be very careful and look for specifications that tell you their performance.
-However in my opinion “HEPA-type” filters are best avoided and you should simply get the real thing.
+However, in my opinion, “HEPA-type” filters are best avoided and you should simply get the real thing.

 Avoid unknown HEPA-type filters.
 Don’t waste your money.